 Magical me

 In Anning Class we are going to continue with our ‘Magical me’ sessions where it is your child’s time to shine and share information with us.
-Magical me (show and tell) will take place each Tuesday afternoon and a few children will be selected each week to bring something in related to their ‘favourite place’ to talk about with the whole class (no living things or very expensive valuables please).
+Magical me (show and tell) will take place each Tuesday afternoon and a few children will be selected each week to bring something in related to their ‘favourite person’ to talk about with the whole class (no living things or very expensive valuables please).

-Magical Me has proven to be a wonderful experience in many schools and really helps children develop in confidence to speak to their peers and share information.
+Magical me has proven to be a wonderful experience in many schools and really helps children develop in confidence to speak to their peers and share information.
 It also develops children’s speaking and listening skills as they also ask and answer questions linked to the items brought into class.

 Please do not hesitate to contact us if you have any questions or queries.